FastEndpoints/FastEndpoints/README.md

     protected override async Task HandleAsync(MyRequest req, CancellationToken ct) {
-        //can do further validation here in addition to FluentValidations rules if (req.Price < 100)
+        //can do further validation here in addition to FluentValidation rules if (req.Price < 100)
             AddError(r => r.Price, "Price is too low!");